tarwn/lessthandot-hugo/blogs/content/posts/2011-02-24-madpass-meeting-wrap-up.md

   - Database Administration

 ---
 Last night, I had a mad, mad evening at the inaugural Madison, WI SQL Server User Group, [MADPASS][1].
-I think that was one of the best user group meetings I&#8217;ve ever attended!
+I think that was one of the best user group meetings I've ever attended!

-First, I&#8217;d like to thank the organizers, volunteers and the interim board of directors.
+First, I'd like to thank the organizers, volunteers and the interim board of directors.
 Putting together a new group is hard work, and requires time, dedication and passion.
 The only thing we lack: more time!
 Our interim board is:

 President &#8211; Tim Benninghoff ([Twitter][2] | [Blog][3])